JulienTant/Laravel-Env-Sync/README.md

 You can launch the command with the option `--reverse` to fill the .env.example file from the .env file

+You can also use `--src` and `--dest` to specify which file you want to use.
+You must use either both flags, or none.

 If you use the `--no-interaction` flag, the command will copy all new keys with their default values.

 ### Check for diff in your envs files